Coding-Club-NIT-Goa/winter-challenge-projects/README.md

 # 🐱‍🏍 Winter Challenge Projects
-The Coding Club's 'New Year, New Skills: 2023 Project Challenge' - enter 2023 with Style with a Coding Project to Ring in the New Year.
+The Coding Club's 'New Year, New Skills: 2023 Project Challenge' - Enter 2023 with Style with a Coding Project to Ring in the New Year.

 ## About